 Do you want to build a snowman?
 Or take a sled around the park?
 Yes, it’s time for a ‘frozen’ Richmond with snow sports and outdoor winter activities.
 Remember to keep your family safe by following some basic guidelines.

 Before heading out, be sure that your family is outfitted in proper gear and warm clothing.
 Layers are important, but be sure that they don’t restrict your child’s movement.
 Don’t forget to sunscreen those cheeks—sunburn happens in the winter, too!
-Be mindful of weather forecasts, as conditions often change frequently.
+Be mindful of weather forecasts, as conditions change suddenly and frequently.

 Be sure to supervise children when sledding.
 Use only steerable sleds, not discs or inner tubes.
 ALWAYS keep sledders away from motor vehicles or areas that are near roads.
 Sled only feet first or lying down, never head first.
 Consider wearing a helmet when sledding.
 Concussions are common when collisions happen.
 The ‘landing’ area for a sliding hill should be free of obstacles, such as trees or fences.
 Avoid ‘blind’ landing areas that cannot be seen from the top of the hill.